Change. The United States in transition

 ...

-Lenin talked about a movement in "leading strings" in the earliest years of the last century as he tried to shake off filial loyalties and the ties of agency as he entered his twenty-year period of isolation and alienation.
+Lenin talked about a movement in "leading strings" in the earliest years of the last century as he tried to shake off filial loyalties and the ties of agency when he entered his twenty-year period of isolation and alienation.

 ...

-Old Mother Jones words come to mind,"Remember the dead but fight like hell for the living".
+Old Mother Jones words come to mind, "Remember the dead but fight like hell for the living".

 ....